Patron Code of Conduct

 • Smoking or intoxication is not permitted on library property.

-• With the exception of service animals, animals are not permitted in the library.
+• With the exception of service animals, who are clearly identified, animals are not permitted in the library.

 • The library prohibits creation of any public disturbance including the use of obscene language; deviant, threatening, harassing or abusive behavior, whether in general or directed at any specific person or persons; or, offensive smells or sounds that constitute a nuisance.